-At the bottom of the list is public realm and open space, which is probably an indication of how important they see good quality public space.
-Yet it’s there, so can be used for those purposes.
+At the bottom of the list is public realm and open space, which is probably an indication of the importance the authority places on quality public space.
+Yet it’s on the list, so can be used for that purpose.

-The great shame of an area like Abbey Wood estate is that the right fundamentals a well-designed place are all there.
-It’s extremely green and great for children.
-It’s well designed for walking with car-free paths.
-But decades of neglect have left it very rough around the edges.
+The great shame of an area like Abbey Wood estate is that all the fundamentals of a well-designed place arethere.
+It’s extremely green and great for children with much open space.
+It’s well designed for walking with car-free paths but decades of neglect have left it very rough around the edges.
 Now money is flowing in that can arrest that decline, yet so far Greenwich Council show no desire to do so.

 The only changes that seem to occur are tinkering with roads and planting trees (whilst cutting others down).
 Oh, and dozens of bollards stuck up at random, all weathered and mostly looking awful and doing little about endemic poor parking.

-Greenwich Planners, the Highways Dept and Housing Dept can and should be doing so much more.
+Greenwich Planners, the Highways Dept and Housing Department can and should be doing so much more.
 How many chances will they get to do so?
 For all the complaints about cuts, money is coming in, and yet so many areas are missing out.
-What’s even worse is that the most deprived areas are missing out under a Labour council whilst in the midst of incoming wealth.
+What’s even worse is that the most deprived areas are missing out under a Labour council whilst in the midst of incoming wealth right next door.

 People have to see benefits from new-builds to accept and even welcome them.
 And new builds are needed to solve the housing crises.
-Not doing so stokes tension and the poorest miss out.
+Not sharing wealth from these new blocks stokes tension and the poorest miss out.
 Yet in Greenwich borough it happens again and again.

 You can support the site and join 74 other patrons at Patreon.com/TheMurkyDepths